How to Convert PDF Invoices to Excel Quickly and Cost-Effectively

 In 2018, a Levvel survey found that 36% of invoices are submitted in paper format.
 This means 352 billion invoices are received electronically1, primarily in portable document format (PDF).
 We can safely assume that most accounts payable (AP) teams are scanning paper invoices as they process those PDFs.

 While I have your attention, we recently published a new eBook – Cost Of Doing Nothing | Zero In On Accounting Automation.
 If you’re relying on manual data entry or working with a clunky OCR-based document processing solution, you risk losing money in the long term.

 Problems mount up.
 Time wasted manually checking invoices and chasing approvals.
 Data entry errors leading to late payment penalties.
 A tech stack stuffed with tools that don’t talk to each other.
 Employee turnover going through the roof.
 And as your business grows, it can only get worse.
 Download our eBook and understand the real impact of doing nothing.

 In this blog post, I’ll focus on how you can export data from PDFs into spreadsheet programs like MS Excel.

 A brief history of the PDF

-For example, a vendor can create an invoice in MS Word on a Windows PC, save the invoice as a PDF, and send it to a customer who can read and sign the PDF on a Mac.
-The customer can even edit the invoice and send it back to the vendor for additional changes if necessary.
+For example, you can create an invoice in MS Word on a Windows PC.
+Save the invoice as a PDF, and send it to a customer.
+Who can then read and sign the PDF on a Mac.
+The customer can even edit the invoice and send it back to you for additional changes if necessary.

-PDF has become so ingrained in our lives that we now take the format for granted.
-However, it was not an overnight sensation, as there were some significant barriers to mainstream adoption, including:
+PDF has become so ingrained in our lives that we take the format for granted.
+But, it wasn’t an overnight sensation, as there were significant barriers to mainstream adoption, including…

 - Adobe’s PDF creation and reading software, Adobe Acrobat, cost $50 per user (equivalent in purchasing power to $103 in 2023)